8 things we bet you didn’t know

 Words: Kira Gimpel | Photography: Supplied

-With the brand-new arrival of locally designed and manufactured beauty products on Superbalist, our skincare-obsessed minds got busy thinking about the face, hair and body goods that are as great for our skin as they are for our communities.
+With last year's arrival of locally designed and manufactured beauty products on Superbalist, our skincare-obsessed minds got busy thinking about the face, hair and body goods that are as great for our skin as they are for our communities.
 It’s worth remembering that beauty brands that produce ranges and source packaging locally give South African businesses a better chance to succeed.
 What’s not to love about that?
 While we’re at it, here are eight things you might not know about our new local beauty brands offering, giving you nine more reasons to love them.

 1. AT CLOSE RANGE